 This proposed measure would change the categories that determine the required performance specifications for skylight alterations in multifamily buildings.
 Instead of requirements for altered or added skylights differing based on the number of habitable stories in the multifamily building, under this proposed measure, the requirements for maximum U-factor and minimum VT for multifamily buildings with four or more habitable stories would apply to all multifamily buildings with any number of stories.
-This proposed measure would also align the maximum SHGC requirements by removing the requirement for Climate Zones 1, 3, 5, and 16 for multifamily buildings with four or more habitable stories, and for all other Climate Zones would apply the 0.25 maximum SHGC requirement for multifamily buildings with four or more habitable stories to all multifamily buildings.
+This proposed measure would also align the maximum SHGC requirements by removing the requirement for Climate Zones 1, 3, 5, and 16 for multifamily buildings with four or more habitable stories, and for all other Climate Zones would apply the 0.25 maximum SHGC requirement for multifamily buildings with four or more habitable stories and for all other Climate Zones would apply the all multifamily buildings.